Ramnarain Ruia College: Co-curricular activities

 The Vidyarthi Pratinidhi Mandal (VPM) was founded to enable students of the college to be in close touch with the teacher and members of the management, the VPM was constituted as a student body in 1969.
 It has been highly successful in encouraging in student participation in a variety of co-curricular activities.

 Numbering about 20, there are different Co-curricular Associations which enable students with varied interests to participate in intra- and inter-college activities and beyond, to tap their potential to the maximum.
 Ruia also has an excellent auditorium that can accommodate about 400 students.
 Another well-equipped 150-seat auditorium, with video projection facilities, has also been set up recently.

 The Ruiaite (college magazine) has been published annually since 1937, earning for itself a reputation far beyond the aspirations of most other college magazines.
 It has won several prestigious awards over the years.
 The Gymkhana is fully equipped with badminton court, shooting range and highly sophisticated exercising equipment, made available for use by the students and faculty of the college.

-Various annual inter-collegiate festivals are organized which have a special place in the students' hearts.
-"Utsav" and "Aarohan" being two such festivals.
+Various annual inter-collegiate festivals are organized, which hold a special place in students' hearts.
+Utsav Aarohan is one such festival.
+In 2026, KC College emerged as the winner, while H.R.
+College of Commerce and Economics secured the first runner-up position.
+Their Contingent Leader, Riyan Chavande, was awarded the Best Contingent Leader Award for 2026.

 Apart from those two, various departments have their own festivals, collectively recognized as 'Samanvay'.
 These provide great opportunities for students to network, showcase their talent and learn from the experience.